jamesheald/COIN/README.md

 ```

 ### Variable names
 Below is a list of all the COIN model variables that can be stored.
 A brief description of each variable is provided.
 Note that variables in bold are stored before particles are resampled so that they do not depend on the state feedback.
-Care should be taken if these variables are analysed in conjunction with other variables that are stored after particles are resampled (in this scenario, the indices of resampled particles must be considered).
+Care should be taken if these variables are analysed in conjunction with other variables that are stored after particles are resampled (the indices of resampled particles may need to be considered).
 <pre>
 a                % retention in each context
 adCovar          % covariance of the posterior of the retention and drift in each context